kangu/fulger-docs/README.md

 ## Support us

-We could use some extra sats you are willing to share with us, is helps pay the bills and keep things going.
-We have setup a demo site for donations at [support-fulger.kangu.ro](https://support-fulger.kangu.ro/) will all the sources published on this repository that you can grab and run of modify as your own.
+We believe it making something great for yourself and them giving it away for free to people to make use of and even build upon.
+We hope to reach a point where we're able to fully commit to working on bitcoin and putting our skills to use in this space, but we're not quite there yet.

+We only accept transactions in sats and we'll be forever greatful for anyone supporting us in this journey.

+We have setup a demo site for donations at [support-fulger.kangu.ro](https://support-fulger.kangu.ro/) that is one of our design visions for a minimalist personal donation or tipping website.
+Fork it from the repository, update the settings then use it for yourself.

 ## Feedback is welcomed